Skip to main content

 • Check unheated areas where water lines are located and ensure they are insulated.
 Heat tape can be used on pipes in these areas for quick and affordable insulation.

-• Keep your home temperature set no lower than 55°F. Open cabinet doors to let warmer room temperatures flow in.
+• Keep your home temperature set no lower than 55°F. Open cabinet doors where pipes are located to let warmer room temperatures flow in.

 • When temperatures are below freezing, let cold water drip from faucets served by exposed or poorly insulated pipes.
 Even running water through pipes at a trickle can help prevent them from freezing.

 • If a pipe freezes, shut off the water immediately, but keep the faucet open.
-You can thaw pipes by applying warm air with a hair dryer or space heater until full pressure is restored.
+Call a professional plumber who may be able to thaw the pipes with warm air using a space heater, etc.

 • Check all other faucets; if one pipe freezes, others may as well.
 Slowly turn the water back on and check pipes and joints for any cracks.